ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Fixed a bug where images fail to show in the viewer in IE 10.
 * Fixed a bug in Chrome where the print UI invoked by the API `Print()` disappears immediately after showing up.
-* Fixed a bug with the API `Dynamsoft.DWT.Host` which is now effective.
+* Fixed a bug with the API `Dynamsoft.WebTwainEnv.Host` which is now effective.
 * Fixed a bug with consecutive cropping operations with the API `Crop()` .
-* Fixed a bug with `WebTwain` instances created by the API `Dynamsoft.DWT.CreateDWTObjectEx()` so that their UI binding works correctly.
+* Fixed a bug with `WebTwain` instances created by the API `Dynamsoft.WebTwainEnv.CreateDWTObjectEx()` so that their UI binding works correctly.

 ### Deprecations